 How accessible is the school to children with a Disability or Special Educational Need?

-The school has been partially adapted to accommodate children with a physical disability.
-Three classrooms and the playground have ramped access.
-We have fully accessible toilets within school.
-Our school is on one level.
+The school has been adapted to accommodate children with a physical disability.
+All classrooms are accessible for people with mobility issues.

 How can I support my child's learning?